Get a custom logo like ours for less -

 They also have many other Christian gifts

 Click here after starting sermon audio to bring up slides and visual aides which go along with the sermon.
-[May take 1-3 minutes to open.]
-Once the first slide appears you can follow along with the message and use the arrow keys to advance the slides.
 How to edit and use

 PowerPoint Viewer can be used to view our pps slideshow files if you do not have PowerPoint.

 Help spread the Word by using the recommendation links, above...it's a proven system that keeps this ministry free!